 Before you know it you will complete the ridge and almost trip over the concrete survey ring which marks the fells highest point, often to the surprise to those who have taken the easier ascents.
 Today we were alone, the advantage of a mid-week visit.
 We stood for a few minutes and admired the aspect to the south with many of the lakeland fells in full view.

-Taken a faint path northwards to Foule Crag we crossed the dip between the two points that give Blencathra its alternative name of Saddleback.
+Taking a faint path northwards to Foule Crag we crossed the dip between the two points that give Blencathra its alternative name of Saddleback.
 There in the dip is a shallow pool, unnamed as a tarn on maps as possibly it doesn’t qualify as it has neither an obvious inlet or outlet.
+Surprisingly it is not mentioned by Wainwright in the Pictorial Guide, perhaps it didnt even exist in the early 1960’s.
 No matter, it was mirror-like today as the air was almost still.
-The cairn has increased in size since I saw it first some years ago.
+The cairn in the middle has increased in size since I saw it first some years ago.

-Bailey took the opportunity to quench his thirst before we moved on to Foule Crag.
+Bailey took the opportunity to quench his thirst before we moved on to Foule Crag and Atkinson Pike.

 From here there is a great view over the flat lands of Mungrisedale Common to the rounded slopes of many of the northern fells and the Solway Firth and the hills of Dumfries and Galloway beyond.
 Mungrisedale Common is assured of a good mention in my book, including my theory as to why AW included it in the fifth Pictorial Guide.
 A short walk east took us to the aerial view of Sharp Edge.